alexch/codelikethis/public/lessons/javascript/evented_io.md

 * when dough is mixed, roll it out onto the baking sheet
 * when the dough is on the baking sheet, start cutting out cookies
 * when all cookies are cut out, remove excess dough
-* when excess dough is removed, put the baking sheet in the oven
+* when excess dough is removed, put the baking sheet in the oven and set a timer for 12 minutes
 * when 12 minutes have elapsed, remove baking sheet from oven
 * when cookies are cool, decorate each cookie